SarahRoseLives/ModTrack/readme.md

 # ModTrack - OpenTTD Moderation Bot

-ModTrack is an OpenTTD moderation bot designed to keep your server on track by providing features such as vote kicking, banning, and filtering messages based on predefined word lists.
-It is configurable via a simple INI file.
+ModTrack is an OpenTTD moderation bot designed to keep your server on track ~~by providing features such as vote kicking, banning, and filtering messages based on predefined word lists.
+It is configurable via a simple INI file.~~

-## Features

-- **Vote kicking and banning:** Users can initiate votes to kick or ban other players from the server.
-- **Word list filtering:** Messages containing words stored in predefined word lists can trigger warnings or actions.
-- **Logging:** Keep track of bot activities and user interactions for moderation purposes.
-- **Rate Limiting:** Kick users for spamming the server's chat.
-- **Configuration:** Easily configurable using a straightforward cfg file.

-## Commands

-- `!vote kick user #1` - Type full username as seen on the server
-- `!vote ban user #4` - Type full username as seen on the server
-- `!admin enable/disable` - Enables or Disables bot in-game, only responds to admin ip

-## Configuration

-The `config.cfg` file contains various sections and keys to configure ModTrack.

-### ModRail Section

-- `server`: IP address of the OpenTTD server.
-- `adminpass`: Admin password for connecting to the OpenTTD server.
-- `port`: Port number for the OpenTTD admin interface.
-- `welcome`: Welcome message displayed when the bot starts.
-- `prefix`: Prefix for bot commands in chat (e.g., `!`).
-- `logging`: Enable/disable logging (e.g., `enabled` or `disabled`).
-- `botadminip`: IP address of the bot administrator.
-- `ratelimiting`: Enable/disable rate limiting.
-- `ratelimit_messages`: Number of messages triggering rate limiting.
-- `ratelimit_seconds`: Time window for rate limiting in seconds.

-### Wordlists Section

-Each key in this section represents a word list, and its value determines if the list is enabled or disabled.

-- `profanity`: Enable/disable the profanity word list.
-- `politics`: Enable/disable the politics word list.
-- `slurs`: Enable/disable the slurs word list.
-- `custom`: Enable/disable a custom word list.

-### Warnings Section

-- `warning1`: First warning message displayed to users for violating word list rules.
-- `warning2`: Final warning message before potential kick for repeated violations.
-- `votedwarning`: Message displayed when a user has already voted against another user.

-### Votes Section

-- `votestokick`: Number of votes required to initiate a kick.
-- `votestoban`: Number of votes required to initiate a ban.
+## What Happened to The Code?

+I have decided to take a new approch to this, I scrubbed the old code and am now attempting to write a Discord / OpenTTD Administration bot to manage your servers, chat, abuse reports and much more.

+Due to issues with threading and concurrency as well as the additional complications of trying to mix pyOpenTTDAdmin with the Discord.py library (and my lack of skill) Cross-Communication between the discord and admin port sections of the code will be facilitated over a set of UDP ports on the local host.

+This allows me to send command data back and forth on the loopback address and enables us to both continuously receieve packets and also send them on the fly.
+We'll use a thread in admin.py and async in bot.py due to Discord.py's already async nature.

+## Currently Implemented but lacking refinement

+- Rcon Packets directly available in discord with !rcon 'rcon_command'
+- That's it lol, I spent 12+ hours figuring out how to get these libraries to talk together before settling on the UDP method.
+I'll be adding more very soon.

 ## Dependencies